-The Massachusetts Open Cloud (MOC) is a shared cloud platform operated by Boston University (BU), Northeastern University (NU), Harvard University, University of Massachusetts, and Massachusetts Institute of Technology in the MGHPCC data center.
+The Mass Open Cloud (MOC) is a shared cloud platform operated by Boston University (BU), Northeastern University (NU), Harvard University, University of Massachusetts, and Massachusetts Institute of Technology in the MGHPCC data center.
 It currently has an Infrastructure as a Service offering based on OpenStack.
 Users can, in a self-service fashion, stand up virtual machines, use object storage, and create on-demand HDFS environments (with Hadoop, SPARK, PIG…).

 The MOC provides its users an alternative to public clouds, like AWS or Azure to, for example: